Big Sur Land Trust: Gamboa Ranch

 At the same time the trust was negotiating with the attorneys, they also brought in the father-in-law of board member Nancy Hopkins, Hewlett-Packard co-founder David Packard.
 The entire deal was consummated in less than 48 hours.
 In a complicated legal strategy known as a double-escrow, the trust bought the land, and during the few minutes they owned the land, they applied a highly restrictive conservation easement on the property.
 The easement significantly reduced the property's value.
-Packard wanted a piece of open coastal land and was happy with the covenants and restrictions, but he was initially concerned that the proposed contract wasn't legal.
+Packard wanted a piece of open coastal land and was happy with the covenants and restrictions, but he was initially concerned that the proposed contract was not legal.
 He asked Executive Director Zad Leavy to confirm that it was permitted by law.

 Once Packard was reassured, the trust almost instantly sold him 1500 acre.
 The trust paid the lawyers $1.125 million, and the lawyers also received a $900,000 charitable donation that offset their capital gains in exchange for the loss they took in selling the land to the trust.
 Referring to the Oklahoma investors, Leavy commented afterward that "We just barely sneaked under the radar, we just barely beat them".

 The trust sold the other half of the land to the University of California who established the Landels-Hill Big Creek Reserve.
 Due to a revised exclusion to the real estate listing required by the trust, the realtor who had marketed the property and paid over $6,000 for a full-color brochure among other expenses was not reimbursed.

 The Big Sur Gazette and the local Coast Property Owners Association charged that Leavy had engaged in a conflict of interest by not revealing both his roles as both a Coastal Commission member and the trust's legal adviser.
-It charged the trust with engaging in deceptive practices.
+The property owners threatened to sue, charging that the trust had engaged in deceptive practices.
 The trust responded that it only works with willing sellers, who choose to place easements on their property which they retained.